KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 1. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 2. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
+3. Information: There are updates for 3 dependencie(s):
+   - @eslint/js        ^9.33.0  →  ^9.34.0
+   - @eslint/markdown   ^7.1.0  →   ^7.2.0
+   - eslint            ^9.33.0  →  ^9.34.0

 ### [MMM-CalendarExt3Agenda by MMRIZE](https://github.com/MMRIZE/MMM-CalendarExt3Agenda)

 1. Recommendation: `FUNDING.yml`: Use official file extension `.yaml` instead of `.yml` [See here](https://yaml.org/faq.html).
+2. Recommendation: Found `git checkout` in file `README.md`: Replace it with `git switch`.
+It's not a drop-in replacement, so make sure to check the documentation.
-2. Recommendation: There is no CHANGELOG file.
+3. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-3. Recommendation: There is no CODE_OF_CONDUCT file.
+4. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-4. Recommendation: There is no dependabot configuration file.
+5. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-5. Recommendation: ESLint is not in the dependencies or devDependencies.
+6. Recommendation: ESLint is not in the dependencies or devDependencies.
 It is recommended to add it to one of them.
-6. Recommendation: No lint script found in package.json.
+7. Recommendation: No lint script found in package.json.
 It is recommended to add one.
-7. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+8. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
 It is recommended to use it.

 ### [MMM-CalendarExt3Journal by MMRIZE](https://github.com/MMRIZE/MMM-CalendarExt3Journal)